SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Conclusions and Future Work

-Finally, using SynthRender and our proposed data generation guidelines, we achieve state-of-the-art performance on two established industrial benchmarks under identical evaluation protocols.
-These results support a bidirectional sim-real workflow, where real observations refine assets and priors, and simulation provides controlled variability with minimal real supervision as the final calibrator.
+Using the proposed framework and data generation guidelines, we achieve highly competitive performance on two established industrial benchmarks under matched evaluation protocols.
+These results support a bidirectional \acrshort{sim-to-real} workflow, where real observations refine assets and priors, and simulation provides controlled variability with minimal real supervision as the final calibrator.

-As future work, we plan to exploit high-fidelity RGB-D data in IRIS and SynthRender’s rendering capabilities to further improve robustness and data efficiency in sim-to-real RGB-D perception.
-Extending the test set and performing a comprehensive performance analysis across multiple semi-uncontrolled IRIS scenarios could provide deeper insights into generalization and robustness in real-world conditions.